Skip to main content

 Dataset Type (required) Select the data's main or most important content type.

 Related Identifiers (optional) The DOI being created may be related to other DOIs or web content.
-Select whether the related identifier is a DOI or URL, provide the identifier link, and select a phrase that communicates the relationship of the Constellation dataset to the related item.
+Select whether the related identifier is a DOI or URL, enter the identifier link, and select a phrase that communicates the relationship of the Constellation dataset to the related item.

-c.
+b.
 When all required fields are complete, click the “Save” button to save the DOI request as a draft.
 If any required field is omitted, you will see a “Data Entry Error” alert indicating the error.
 To resolve the issue, enter the missing information in the form and click the "Save" button again.

 5. Add data files and submit your dataset for review

 a.
-You can access the Globus endpoint for a DOI reservation by clicking the "upload" link in your user dashboard table of draft DOIs.
-This will open the Globus web interface to your assigned directory in the OLCF DOI-UPLOADS collection.
+You can access the Globus endpoint for a DOI reservation by clicking the "upload" link in your user dashboard table of draft datasets.
+This will open the Globus web interface to your assigned directory in the “OLCF DOI-UPLOADS" collection.

 Files may be transferred from another Globus collection (ex. an OLCF storage system) or uploaded from your local machine.
 To add data files over 1 GB in size from your laptop or desktop, install Globus Connect Personal to create your own Globus collection.